 So, is investing in ICF certification worth it?

-What is the ICF Certification?
+What Is the ICF Certification?

 Beyond just a title, an ICF certification serves as a hallmark of your proficiency and commitment as a coach.
 It shows that you adhere to ethical coaching practices and gives you a competitive edge, especially in corporate coaching.